Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 ----

-To run the server after installing the requirements via pip, and have a database on postgresql called `rainforest_db`
+To run the server after installing the requirements via pip, and have a database on postgresql called `rainforest_db`.

-edit the values for you local database credentials in `setup.sh`.
+After the postgresql server is setup, edit the values for you local database credentials in `setup.sh`.

 Then run: